NeillonWork/todo-list/README.md

 # Features
 Desafios adicionais inserido ao projeto:
-- [x] Adicionar o url do git a plataforma Rocketseat.
+- [x] Adicionar a url do repositorio git a plataforma Rocketseat.
 - [x] Atualizar as imagens do `assets`, personalizando todo App
 - [] Compartilhar projeto no <a href="https://www.linkedin.com/in/neillonalmeida/" target="_blank">Linkedin </a>.